JustDravee/justdravee.github.io/_posts/2025-04-03-the 3 prompts of spec thinking.md

 Remember: **your goal is to secure the protocol during the time you had to review it**.

-It’s perfectly fine (and often strategic) to maximize impact when bug bounty hunting (but someone may frontrun you).
+It's perfectly fine (and often strategic) to maximize impact when bug bounty hunting (but someone may frontrun you).
 It can also be a strategy during contests.

 If you want to brute-force some assumptions: use Fuzzing or Formal Verification tools!

 **TLDR: Start with what matters.
 Follow what’s possible.
 Catch what’s unsafe.**

 Cheers everyone!

-> Disclaimer: Of course the boilerplate and layout parts of this article was helped by AI.
-But the insights are entirely mine, and I edited this a lot.